DavidArno/Arnolyzer/README.md

 Fast forward to the summer of 2015 and Roslyn has effectively killed off StyleCop.
 It's introduced a new way of writing analyzers using the compiler.
 A number of analyzer projects exist, but the best known one sadly just replicates the rules of StyleCop.
 Yet Roslyn offers the opportunity to support such so much more, and thus this project was created.

-It's aims are simple: provide a set of rules that encourage modern, functional-orientated, coding standards in C#.
+Its aims are simple: provide a set of rules that encourage modern, functional-orientated, coding standards in C#.
 Pure functions, no inheritance, no global state, immutable variables and short, concise sections of code.

 ## What's implemented
-Nothing yet.
-At the moment this document is merely a record of what I plan to create over time.
+This project is as much about me exploring and learning about Roslyn as creating a set of analyzers that encourage clean code practices.
+One of the things I've learned so far is that Roslyn analyzers fall into two categories: syntax analyzers and semantic ones.
+The first set, as the name implies, simply check syntax with no semantic context.
+These are fast, as no compilation of the code is required.
+Semantic analyzers either are triggered by, or trigger themselves, a compilation of the code in order to obtain semantic information about the tokens in the code.

+So far, I've concentrated solely on syntactic analyzers as they are simpler to get my head around!
+Ones implemented thus far are:

+**StaticMethodMustNotBeVoid**

+**StaticMethodMustHaveAtLeastOneParameter**

+**MethodParameterMustNotBeRefOrOut**

+For details of each of these, please see the descriptions below.

 ## What's planned
 ### Static higher order functions (SHOFs)